pyzo/pyzo-website/start.rst

 Step 3: Install Scientific packages
 -----------------------------------

-For scienctific computing with Python, you need a few extra package.
+For scienctific computing with Python, you need a few extra packages.
 In Pyzo's shell, type:

 .. code-block:: none